5+ Books on Getting Started with Your Homestead

-Let’s talk learning about starting your own homestead.
-When we think about starting something new the very first thing I do is going to the library and check out all the books on that topic.
+Let's talk about learning about starting your own homestead.
+When we think about starting something new the very first thing I do is go to the library and check out all the books on that topic.
 Getting started with your homestead is just one of the topics we have checked books out on.

 Getting Started with Your Homestead

 This post contains affiliate links, see my disclosure policy for more information.